Armed Conflict Courts & Litigation Criminal Justice & the Rule of Law Foreign Relations & International Law

 Looking beyond the operation in the Gaza Strip to the West Bank and East Jerusalem, there is a systematic undermining of the security risks Israel faces in the underlying UN documentation, which paints only a partial picture.
 This issue was raised by Judges Thomas Buergenthal, Pieter H. Kooijmans, and Hisashi Owada in the Wall Advisory Opinion, and it persists today.
 Giving fair consideration to Israel’s security concerns is arguably even more relevant today, as the Wall Advisory Opinion and several of the UN documents relied on by the General Assembly and participating states in the current proceedings were issued prior to Israel’s withdrawal (including all settlements) from the Gaza Strip in 2005, and Hamas’s subsequent takeover.
 This is a significant point.
 Hamas’s activities in the Gaza Strip post-2005—not just the Oct.
 7, 2023, attacks but also the highly sophisticated network of tunnels it built and the arsenal of rockets it acquired and fired indiscriminately into Israel over the past 20 years—demonstrate the very real danger for Israel of evacuating Palestinian territory without having effective arrangements in place to safeguard its borders following such withdrawal.

 Additionally, the concerns raised by Israel and others regarding the unreliability of the sources underlying the findings of various UN Commissions of Inquiry give rise to questions regarding the prima facie credibility of such documents.
 The latest Report of the Pillay Commission of Inquiry, for example, does not disclose most of its sources but refers repeatedly to findings made by various local nongovernmental organizations (NGOs).
 There are several potential drawbacks in relying on fact-finding carried out by NGOs, including risks relating to lack of witness interview skills and training, the use of methodologies more suited to human rights activism than judicial proceedings, and the influence of donor interests leading to biases.
-This does not mean that NGO reports should be dismissed in their entirety—but when they are relied on, their sources and fact-finding methods must be able to withhold scrutiny.
+This does not mean that NGO reports should be dismissed in their entirety—but when they are relied on, their sources and fact-finding methods must be able to withstand scrutiny.
 The ICJ held in the Nicaragua case that information from secondary sources should be treated with caution, even if they appear objective.
 But there is a fundamental contradiction in treating UN documents as prima facie reliable, while acknowledging that the secondary sources on which they are based may be wholly unreliable.

 Moreover, resolutions from the UN Security Council and General Assembly are drafted, sponsored, and voted on by states, which may have a number of political reasons for voting a certain way.
 For instance, the commentary to draft Conclusion 12 of the ILC Draft Conclusions on Identification of Customary International Law acknowledged that “the attitude of States towards a given resolution […] expressed by vote or otherwise, is often motivated by political or other non-legal considerations” and should be treated with caution.
 Though this was in the context of ascertaining the existence of opinio juris (an opinion of law) from such resolutions, it would be equally applicable when using such resolutions to make legal determinations about particular facts in judicial proceedings.
 For instance, out of the 32 states that drafted and sponsored General Assembly Resolution 77/247 (which condemns various acts of the Israeli government and contains the request for the Palestine Advisory Opinion), two-thirds do not have any diplomatic ties with Israel, and several of them do not recognize Israel as a state.
 Therefore, it would certainly not be surprising that these states may have political reasons to vote in favor of a resolution condemning Israel.